Minty-cyber/Minty-Cyber/README.md

 - 👯 I’m looking to collaborate on cool Django, Python and React projects
 - 🤔 I'm eager to contribute to open source projects or collaborate on new ideas that challenge and inspire.
 Whether it's enhancing existing projects or brainstorming innovative solutions, I'm ready to lend my skills and expertise to meaningful endeavors.
 - 💬 I am also into movies, anime and movie theme songs especially ones that are very captivating
-- 📫 You can reach me one LinkedIn [https://www.linkedin.com/in/jeffrey-m-a846a2229]
+- 📫 You can reach me on LinkedIn [https://www.linkedin.com/in/jeffrey-m-a846a2229]
 - 😄 I love to sing...

 <a href="https://github.com/Minty-cyber/github-readme-stats">